NVIDIA/DALI/docs/supported_ops.rst

   regular inputs for other GPU operators and pipeline outputs.
 - **Mixed** operator means that the operator accepts input on the CPU while producing the output on the GPU.
-- **Sequences** means that the operator can produce or accept as an input a sequence, or video type of input.
+- **Sequences** means that the operator can produce or accept as an input a sequence, or a video type of input.
 - **Volumetric** means that the operator supports 3D data processing.